-Al Etihad Payments signs Jaywan co-badging agreements with international card schemes
+Al Etihad Payments signs Jaywan Co-Badging Agreements with International Card Schemes

 - UAE financial institutions will begin issuing Jaywan co-badged cards from H2 of 2025

-Abu Dhabi – Al Etihad Payments (AEP), a subsidiary of the Central Bank of the UAE (CBUAE), has announced the signing of strategic co-badging agreements with leading international card schemes, including Discover®️, Mastercard, UnionPay and Visa.
+Abu Dhabi, United Arab Emirates – Al Etihad Payments (AEP), a subsidiary of the Central Bank of the UAE (CBUAE), has announced the signing of strategic co-badging agreements with leading international card schemes, including Discover®️, Mastercard, UnionPay and Visa.
 These agreements enhance Jaywan, the UAE’s Domestic Card Scheme, by enabling international transactions while ensuring a strong and efficient domestic payment network.

 With these partnerships, Jaywan cardholders will have the flexibility to transact worldwide, leveraging the global reach of leading international payment networks.
 Within the UAE, transactions will continue to be processed securely through UAESWITCH, maintaining a high standard of reliability and performance.